pnjun/UrsaPQ-Manager/Docs/Online Utilities and Control.md

 By default the single shot plots show the X axis as electron volts.
 Run `python3 ursapqOnlineView.py --tof` to see the time of flight instead.

+# Cameras
+Cameras can be viewed directly from the unix server, or by connecting to it via ssh using:

+`ssh experimental@131.169.215.77 -X`

+## Webcams
+To view the two webcams, use `guvcview -d /dev/video1` and `guvcview -d /dev/video0`.

+## Telescope
+To view the telescope camera, you can run pylon viewer with: `/opt/pylon/bin/pylonviewer`.
+Click on the name of the camera in the drop down menu and then press the video icon on the toolbar to start streaming the images.

+The default image is rotated upside down.
+You can turn it by selecting the "bottom up" option in the advanced options.
+I suggest you also turn on auto exposure and auto white balance.